osrf/gazebo_tutorials/install_unstable/tutorial.md

 ***Note:*** prereleases and nightlies are unsupported packages, they should only be used for development proposes.

-Gazebo nightly and prereleases repositories are extensions to the stable repo which will add unstable builds to be installed by using `apt-get` in the same way as stable releases.
+Gazebo-classic nightly and prereleases repositories are extensions to the stable repo which will add unstable builds to be installed by using `apt-get` in the same way as stable releases.
 These repositories rely on the presence of gazebo-stable repository in the system.

 ## Install and uninstall packages

-### Gazebo prerelease repo
+### Gazebo-classic prerelease repo

-Gazebo prerelease versions are those released to test an upcoming release.
+Gazebo-classic prerelease versions are those released to test an upcoming release.
 The prerelease packages repository is designed to work together with the stable repository, both need to be installed.